Peter Barlow (Coronation Street): Reception

 Ahead of the fire storyline in March 2009, the fire minister Sadiq Khan said: "I would like to thank Coronation Street for highlighting this very important issue.
-Peter Barlow's actions show how dangerous it is to go to sleep while smoking, putting not only his but his son Simon's life at risk too".
+Peter Barlow's actions show how dangerous it is to go to sleep while smoking, putting not only his but his son Simon's life at risk too."
 The episode in which the fire was screened drew in 10.3 million viewers (42.6% audience share) in March 2009.
 In 2010, Dan Martin from The Guardian put Peter on his "fantasy hit-list" of characters to be killed-off in 50th anniversary special in order to allow Leanne "to get her groove back", and wrote that he believed that it would create "better drama" if the soap's scriptwriters used the accident to kill-off "major characters we're supposed to care about".

-In February 2011, Gascoyne was nominated for Best Actor at the 2011 All About Soap Bubbles Awards for his portrayal of Peter.
-He was nominated in the category of "Best Actor" at the 2011 British Soap Awards.
-In 2012, Gascoyne was again nominated for Best Actor at The British Soap Awards.
+Gascoyne was nominated for the 2011 All About Soap Bubbles Awards for Best Actor (Peter).
+He was nominated for the 2011 and 2012 British Soap Awards for "Best Actor".

-Sarah Ellis of Inside Soap said that Peter was great to watch when he is with Carla.
-She also opined that the pair are "like a car crash waiting to happen".
+Sarah Ellis of Inside Soap said that Peter was great to watch when he is with Carla; she also opined that the pair are "like a car crash waiting to happen."
+In 2014, Matt Bramford from What to Watch put Peter's recasting on his list of the 18 best recastings in British and Australian soap operas, commenting that it must have "been dead easy to play father and son" when Peter was portrayed by Linus Roache, William Roache's son.